niyatig79/Real-Time-Sign-Language-Detection/README.md

-# 🤟 Real-Time Sign Language Detection using Transformer + MediaPipe
+# Real-Time Sign Language Detection using Transformer + MediaPipe

 This project implements a real-time sign language gesture classification system using **MediaPipe Holistic** for keypoint extraction and a custom-built **Transformer model (PyTorch)** for sequence classification.
-It runs directly on your webcam and provides live predictions with a smooth and responsive UI.
+It runs directly on your webcam and provides live predictions.

 ---

-## 🔍 Overview
+## Overview

 - **Keypoint Extraction**: Uses [MediaPipe Holistic](https://google.github.io/mediapipe/solutions/holistic.html) to extract 3D landmarks of face, pose, and both hands.
 - **Sequence Modeling**: A Transformer model learns temporal dynamics over a sequence of 30 frames to classify the gesture.